-Rules for Version 1.0 Files:
+Rules for Version 1.0 and Version 1.1 files:

-The [Number of Noise Frequencies] keyword is not permitted in Version 1.0 files.
+The [Number of Noise Frequencies] keyword is not permitted in Version 1.0 and Version 1.1 files.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

 The [Number of Noise Frequencies] keyword and argument specify the number of noise frequency points, and therefore blocks of noise parameters, listed in the file.